jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Clark-Wilson**:
   - Designed to protect integrity using the access control triplet (subject/program/object)
+  - Clark-Wilson has three rules of integrity: well-formed transactions (transactions must follow specific rules), certification rule (processes must be certified as meeting the model's requirements), and enforcement rule (the system must enforce the certification rule)
   - A program interface is used to limit what is done by a subject; if the focus of an intermediary program between subject and object is to protect integrity, then it is an implementation of the Clark-Wilson model
   - Uses security labels to grant access to objects via transformation procedures and a restricted interface model
   - The Clark-Wilson Model enforces the concept of separation of duties